 NILICoin or art coin was launched on the Counterparty Bitcoin side-chain in Sep 2014.
 It aimed to create an art work type protocol, where assets could be issued against BTCs and traded.
 The official description notes “NILIcoins are created to promote a competitive credit-provides ecosystem.
 A decentralized monetary system based on cryptocurrency will employ production power, trade volume, and social networks.
 This creates an independent coin market.
 A market which will then have the power to offer a viable and sustainable alternative for the monopoly of bank credit.”

-Apparently, the creator pledged to sell his artwork only for his own coin – an earlier form of NFT tokenization and reiterated that the NILICoin is backed by the value of his artwork, so buying the NILICoins was actually buying portions of his art pieces in a proportional manner.
+Apparently, the creator pledged to sell her artwork only for her own coin – an earlier form of NFT tokenization and reiterated that the NILICoin is backed by the value of her artwork, so buying the NILICoins was actually buying portions of her art pieces in a proportional manner.
 Around 100,000 NILICoins issued and divided according to the total worth of the art collection.
 Given their history, they are number four on the list of the top 5 historical NFT collections on Bitcoin / Counterparty.
 You can find their list on the xchain.io Counterparty block explorer.

 3. OLGA circa Jun 2014